jandre/heartthrob/README.md

 ## What is this?

-This is a Chrome plugin that turns Github 'star' actions to love.
+This is a Google Chrome extension that turns Github 'star' actions to love.

 See it in action: